Stanford Geothermal Workshop

 326 Galvez St., Stanford, CA 94305-6105

-Come join the 41st anniversary of the Stanford Geothermal Workshop -- one of the world's longest running technical meetings on the topic of geothermal energy!
-2016 Preliminary Schedule
+Come join the 42nd anniversary of the Stanford Geothermal Workshop -- one of the world's longest running technical meetings on the topic of geothermal energy!
+2016 Final Schedule

 The goals of the conference are to bring together engineers, scientists and managers involved in geothermal reservoir studies and developments; provide a forum for the exchange of ideas on the exploration, development and use of geothermal resources; and to enable prompt and open reporting of progress.
 We strongly encourage all scientists and engineers involved in geothermal reservoir technology to attend the workshop.

 Papers will be presented on recent research relating to geothermal reservoirs including:

 - Case Studies: reservoir response to production, effects of injection, scaling characteristics